Eclipse-Laboratories-Inc/execution/solana-accountsdb-plugin-postgres/README.md

 sudo apt-get update
 sudo apt-get -y install postgresql-14
 ```

+##### MacOS
+For MacOS installation, it is recommended to use the installer instead of brew.
+Choose latest version of PostgreSQL, [download](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) the installer, and install it.

+After PostgreSQL server is installed, you can create db and user by GUI way.

 #### Control the Database Access

 Modify the pg_hba.conf as necessary to grant the plugin to access the database.